Quantum-Labs-0/Agora-Video-Call/README.md

 # Project Overview

-This project is a video call application enabling real-time video and audio communication, leveraging Agora for video call functionalities.
+This project is a communication application enabling real-time video and audio communication, leveraging Agora for video and audio call functionalities.
 The app is built using Flutter for the front-end and Firebase for the back-end to handle user authentication, user data management, and push notifications.

 # Project Details